idvorkin/idvorkin.github.io/_d/90days.md

 1. Do you have the insight and steadiness to make hard decisions?
 1. Do you have values they admire?
 1. Do you have the right energy?
-1. Do you inist on high standards for yourself and others?
+1. Do you insist on high standards for yourself and others?

 Good leaders thrive to be :